NiamhGillespie/Final-year-project/status_report/status_report_template.md

 ## Proposal
 ### Motivation
-*[Clearly motivate the purpose of your project; why someone would care about what you are doing]*

 Project management and task prioritisation is a key element of software development.
 This project incorporates agile methodology to create a light-weight web application which supports the tracking and prioritisation of epics and stories.